-** Congruent field of practice means one of the following with adequate content (fields not listed below to be considered by the dean and the admissions committee on a case-by-case basis):
+*Congruent field of practice means one of the following with Civil Engineering content (fields not listed below to be considered by the Dean and the Admissions Committee on a case-by-case basis):

 Please select the country you live in from the drop-down menu to see the current fees in your region.